peterjah/massa-core-docker/README.md

    ```bash
    sudo sh install-massa.sh
    ```
-   * The script will ask you to enter your wallet private key and create a password
+   * The script will install docker and setup your docker compose file
+   * If you wish to import a wallet from a private key, the script will setup it for you.

 ## Manual install